-BJA Funding SAMHSA Funding

-Anticipated Total Available \$4,000,000 \$3,250,000

-Funding:

-Estimated Number of Awards: 10 10

-Estimated Award Amount: Up to \$400,000 as a one- Up to \$325,000 per vear

-time award for the entire 3- for each year of the 3-year

-year grant period grant period

-Cost Sharing/Match Required: Yes.
-See Requirements No

-Resource Guide for more

-information on BJA match

-requirements

-Project Period: Up to 3 years Up to 3 years
+Anticipated Total Available BJA Funding \$4,000,000 SAMHSA Funding \$3,250,000 Funding: Estimated Number of Awards: 10 10 Estimated Award Amount: Up to \$400,000 as a one- time award for the entire 3- year grant period Up to \$325,000 per year for each year of the 3-year grant period Cost Sharing/Match Required: Yes.
+See Requirements Resource Guide for more information on BJA match No No Project Period: requirements Up to 3 years Up to 3 years

 Proposed SAMHSA budgets cannot exceed \$325,000 in total costs (direct and indirect) in any year of the proposed project and cannot exceed \$975,000 for the total 3 years.
 Annual SAMHSA continuation awards will depend on the availability of funds, grantee progress in meeting project goals and objectives, timely submission of required data and reports, and compliance with all terms and conditions of award.

 All awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.